 Though a common feature dotting the English landscape, as beacons for their communities which serve a special sense of place, churches still hold a certain mystique, with much of their history little known and buried underneath the surfaces.
 Yet, the more we understand the archaeology of a church - its churchyard, the surrounding environment, and of course the architecture itself - the greater our appreciation becomes of why a particular site is unique.

-We will investigate various themes related to the archaeology of the Church in Britain, c.
-AD 500-1550, from the onset of the first missions, eg Columba, Augustine, etc. to the time of the Dissolution, including church architecture and layout, liturgical arrangements, ecclesiastical artefacts, churches in the landscape, monumental sculpture and burials.
+This course will investigate various themes related to the archaeology of the Church in Britain, c AD 500-1550, from the onset of the first missions, for example Columba and Augustine, to the time of the Dissolution, including church architecture and layout, liturgical arrangements, ecclesiastical artefacts, churches in the landscape, monumental sculpture and burials.

 Week 1: Intro/Archaeology of religion